rug-compling/dact/cookbook/index.md

     begin_of_hd   = """ node[@rel="hd"]/%b% """
     end_of_hd     = """ node[@rel="hd"]/%e% """

-## Topicalization
+## Topicalization, fronting, the "vorfeld"

-In order to find constituents which are "topicalized" in root sentences (in other words, constituents which occupy the "vorfeld" position in a main clause), the following query may be proposed.
+In order to find constituents which are "topicalized" in root sentences (in other words, constituents which occupy the "vorfeld" position in a main clause, in other words, constituents which are "fronted"), the following query may be proposed.
 In this query, we want to find elements of a main clause which start at the same position as the main clause as a whole: